D067659/tpmc_documentation/evaluation/create_routine_usecase.md

 <details>
 <summary>Show solution</summary>
 <p>
-XXX A routine is saved correctly at the users account.
+A routine is saved correctly at the users account.
 The first component is a timer condition.
 The second component is the Finance operation "Stockprice by Company Name" with "Apple" in the field "Company Name" and a result variable starting with a "$".
 The third component is a messaging operation "Send Email" with a valid email address and an arbitrary subject and message text with at least on containing the stock price result variable starting with a "$".
 The routine JSON of one possible solution would look like this:

 <pre>